fernandopiani/hotel-cancellation-project/README.md

 In our case, making a Type I error would be significantly more costly than a Type II error.
 One of the main potential use cases for this model, as we described earlier, is helping hotels reach maximum capacity by continuing to advertise (or even potentially double book) rooms taken up by a reservation that our model predicts will be eventually canceled.
 With that being said, canceling our double-booking legitimate reservations can be extremely damaging to customer satisfaction and brand image.

-A type II error, or failing to detect a cancellation, does have the negative impact of potentially leading to empty rooms.
+A Type II error, or failing to detect a cancellation, does have the negative impact of potentially leading to empty rooms.
 However, in this case, there is no potential impact of ruining legitimate reservations.
 Additionally, given that reservations can, in many cases, be canceled with enough notice to advertise to and attract new guests, not all of them will lead to unfilled inventory and lost revenue.

 Taking that into consideration, while the main goal will be to maximize our model's accuracy, we will also be more concerned with minimizing false positives than false negatives.
 In statistical terms, we will prioritize precision over recall.

+### Exploratory Data Analysis (Data Understanding)

 ```python